sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 For example, when using 64 channels, enter "'pca', 63" in the option edit box.
-If you do not do this, the activity of one of the components that contributes the most to the data might be duplicated (as explained in the previous section), and you will not be able to use the ICA decomposition. <font color=red>Note that because of small numerical innacuracies inherent to digital signal processing, we recommend people compute ICA, then compute average reference after ICA (see this [paper](https://www.frontiersin.org/articles/10.3389/frsip.2023.1064138/full)).</font>
+If you do not do this, the activity of one of the components that contributes the most to the data might be duplicated (as explained in the previous section), and you will not be able to use the ICA decomposition.
+Note that because of small numerical innacuracies inherent to digital signal processing, <span style="color: red">we recommend people compute ICA, then compute average reference after ICA</span> (see this [paper](https://www.frontiersin.org/articles/10.3389/frsip.2023.1064138/full)).

 Issues associated with aggressive automated artifact removal before ICA
 ---------------------------------------